luabind/luabind/doc/docs.rst

 In this example, ``f`` will behave like a static member function of the class ``foo``, and the class ``nested`` will behave like a nested class of ``foo``.

-It's also possible to add namespace's to classes using the same syntax.
+It's also possible to add namespaces to classes using the same syntax.

 Derived classes